hypergonial/hikari-miru/docs/source/guides/checks_timeout.rst

 By default, views time out after 120 seconds of inactivity.
 This can be controlled via the ``timeout`` keyword argument passed to views.
-To execute code when the view times out, you can override the
+To execute code when the view times out, you can override the :obj:`miru.views.View.on_timeout` coroutine method.
-::obj::`miru.views.View.on_timeout` coroutine function.
 This function receives no arguments.

 ::